CAPLAB

 Given my background in both psychology and philosophy, I'm interested in consciousness, awareness, sense of self and agency, and the evolutionary history of the human mind.

-I'll be looking at the mechanisms that underlie our tendency to attribute ‘agency’ to an action based on post-hoc feedback, or in other words, the idea that people feel that they caused an action based on feedback received after the action is completed.
+In my Masters project I looked at the mechanisms that underlie our tendency to attribute ‘agency’ to an action based on post-hoc feedback, or in other words, the idea that people feel that they caused an action based on feedback received after the action is completed.

 Nicholas Hall